How to Sing Quietly or Softly

 Do this exercise now:

 - In a standing position (this keeps all your singing muscles and spine lined up) first, unlock your knees.
 Again you are releasing tension in the body.

-- The next step is, to begin with a humming sound on an 'm' and once the 'm' is stable add an 'ee' so that you're singing the word 'me.'
+- The next step is, to begin humming on an 'm' .
+Once the 'm' is stable add an 'ee' so that you're singing the word 'me.'

 - Don't forget that the hum must be soft, so only allow as little air to escape as possible, still keeping the "me" very controlled.